CAFETIERE / FRENCH PRESS GRIND COFFEE

 What is French press coffee?

-A Cafetiere, or French press, is a coffee machine that brews coffee by immersing ground coffee in hot water and then separating the grounds from the coffee by pressing down the filter.
-When using a French press, it’s important to keep the temperature within a range of 90-100 degrees c, depending on your desired flavour profile.
-If you brew coffee below 90 degrees C, you won’t extract the full potential from the coffee resulting in an undesirable cup.
+A Cafetiere, or French press, is a coffee machine that immerses ground coffee in hot water and then separates the grounds from the coffee by pressing down the filter.
+Keeping the temperature within 90-100 degrees c, depending on your desired flavour profile, is essential when using a French press.
+If you brew coffee below 90 degrees C, you won’t extract the full potential from the coffee, resulting in an undesirable cup.

-The biggest advantage of this brewing method is that you can use any type of ground coffee with it.
-You don’t have to buy pre-ground coffee, which doesn’t always taste as fresh as whole beans, unless freshly ground and roasted as Iron and Fire do!
+The most significant advantage of this brewing method is using any ground coffee with it.
+You don’t have to buy pre-ground coffee, which doesn’t always taste as fresh as whole beans unless freshly ground and roasted as Iron and Fire do!
 Our coffee bean experts have handpicked a range of coffee beans that we feel will work well when brewed using a cafetiere.
-See our cafetiere coffee brew guides for help and check out our suggestions below for the best coffees for a cafetiere.
+See our cafetiere coffee brew guides for help, and check out our suggestions below for the best coffees for a cafetiere.

 -